-Assessment is an integral part of learning and teaching.
-It helps to provide a picture of our pupils' progress and achievements and to identify next steps in learning.
+Assessment is an integral part of learning and teaching. progress and achievements and to identify next steps in learning.

 Assessment is ongoing, periodic and transitional.
 A joined up approach to planning for learning and teaching is underpinned by valid, reliable and proportionate assessment.
 Staff use a range of evidence based on the breadth, challenge and application of learning to determine if a learner has achieved a level.
 Learners are involved in planning assessment, discussing progress and planning next steps in learning.